jgarcia-sp/viberti/README.md

-# viberti
+# viterbi
-Repository for the viberti algorithm
+Repository for the viterbi algorithm